 As you can see from the picture, we use the single bulb, LED colored lights.
 But this method could also be used to clip icicle lights since each strand hangs down from a single attachment point at the roof.

-Best Size of Binder Clip to Hang Lights
+What's the Best Size of Binder Clip to Hang Lights?

-We had one strand of lights go bad (even replacing the fuse didn't work).
-We replaced the lights, including time to position the ladder, in about 20 minutes.
+- Dealing with lights that go bad: We had one strand of lights go bad (even replacing the fuse didn't work).
+We replaced the lights in about 20 minutes, including the time to position the ladder.
 It was very easy to clip the old strand off and the new one on.

 In America, President Cleveland may have helped to usher in the modern use of Christmas lights when he placed electric lights on the White House Christmas tree.
 He had to use a generator to keep them lit.